oracle/node-oracledb/doc/api.md

 ##### <a name="aqmessageclass"></a> 5.2.2.1 AqMessage Class

 Dequeued messages are returned as AqMessage objects.
-Note AqMessage objectss are not used for enqueuing.
+Note AqMessage objects are not used for enqueuing.

 Attribute Name  |  Description
 ----------------|--------------